 Not later than March 1 of each year, the Planning Board shall determine whether or not "unsustainable growth conditions" shall be declared to exist from that time until the next annual determination.
-"Unsustainable growth conditions" are initiated upon Planning Board Determination that the preceding year's growth was unusually rapid by Londonderry norms, as indicated in §1304.A, and was also unusually rapid by regional norms, as indicated in §1304.B, and was also threatening to overtax the community's ability to provide services and facilities, as indicated in §1304.C.
+"Unsustainable growth conditions" exist when the preceding year's growth was unusually rapid by Londonderry norms, as indicated in §1304.A, and was also unusually rapid by regional norms, as indicated in §1304.B, and was also threatening to overtax the community's ability to provide services and facilities, as indicated in §1304.C.